Reading spinal cord injury recovery stories can be an excellent way to stay motivated and hopeful.

 When asked to share something with people who’ve recently incurred spinal cord injuries, Lee replied:

-“If you are just starting your rehabilitation—then I can almost guarantee you things are going to > get better […] If it doesn’t get better or doesn’t get easier – then you need to do something about > it.
+“If you are just starting your rehabilitation—then I can almost guarantee you things are going to get better […] If it doesn’t get better or doesn’t get easier – then you need to do something about it.
 Find a support group.
 Surround yourself with supportive – positive – funny – people.
-Don’t be > afraid to ask for some help […] You can do this!” > > Document your recovery process through pictures, videos, or blog posts.
-This will remind you how far > you’ve come and will allow you to inspire others with your own SCI recovery story!
+Don’t be afraid to ask for some help […] You can do this!”

+We highly recommend documenting your recovery process through pictures, videos, or blog posts.
+This will help remind you of how far you’ve come and allow you to inspire others with your own SCI recovery story.